 Given that Americans eat approximately 5 times the ice cream they did only 50 years ago, it is anyone’s guess what the long term effects of the small amounts of propylene glycol in store ice cream might be (source: WAPF).

 So, ethylene glycol will kill you quickly and propylene glycol will kill you slowly and perhaps painfully.
 That seems to be the gist of it to me.
+Beware of maple syrup too.
+If it isn’t labeled organic, chances are propylene glycol was used in the production process as well.

 By the way, there are MANY other chemicals added to commercial ice cream that are toxic and unlabeled.
 Piperonal, for example, is used in place of vanilla and is a chemical used to kill head lice, so you’re not even safe getting a basic flavor like plain vanilla ice cream!